-Lobby Visits For Nonprofits: Planning a Lobby Day
+Lobby Visits For Advocacy: Planning a Virtual Lobby Day

-How can you get the most out of your lobby day?
+How can you get the most out of your Virtual lobby day?

 Every year groups go to Washington, D.C. or their state Capitol to try and impact legislation.
 At the same time, they are there with a dozen other groups doing lobby visits and it’s even hard to get nonprofit lobby days on the calendar.
 Lobby days can be a complicated business, but we’re here to help.